kofimuad/alx-low_level_programming/0x03-debugging/README.md

 ## Task 1 - Like, comment, subscribe
 Copy this main file.
 Comment out (don’t delete it!) the part of the code that is causing the output to go into an infinite loop.

+## Task 2 - 0 > 972?
+Prints the largest of three integers